Mother's Day gift ideas

 that would last for seven days or more, on which we could also make

 everything would happen on time and on budget.
-The flowers were
+We bought the

 And if you're still looking for ideas...